About the Iowa Department of Education Director

 Buck began his career in education in 1992 as a middle school science teacher in the Ankeny Community School District.
 He taught for five years before taking on a number of administrative roles in the Waukee, Hudson, and North Mahaska school districts.
 Most recently, Buck was superintendent of the Saydel Community School District in Des Moines.

-Buck is a former president of School Administrators of Iowa and has held positions on various state-level committees and initiatives.
-They include Collaborating for Iowa’s Kids, a joint effort by the Iowa Department of Education, the Area Education Agencies, and school districts to support and scale up evidence-based literacy practices across the state.
+Buck is a former president of School Administrators of Iowa and was named SAI’s Iowa Middle Level Principal of the Year in 2004.
+He has held positions on various state-level committees and initiatives.
+They include Collaborating for Iowa’s Kids, a joint effort by the Iowa Department of Education, the Area Education Agencies, and school districts to support and scale up evidence-based practices across the state.

 Buck is a graduate of Iowa State University, where he received a Ph.D. and a master’s degree, and the University of Northern Iowa, where he received a bachelor’s degree in biology.